pywbem/pywbemtools/docs/pywbemclicommands.rst

 Repl command
 ------------

-This command sets pywbemcli into the :ref:`interactive mode`.
+The ``repl`` command sets pywbemcli into the :ref:`interactive mode`.
 Pywbemcli can be started in the :ref:`interactive mode` either by entering:

 .. code-block:: text